Daniel Lorenzetti

-Daniel Lorenzetti is an American author, documentary photographer and explorer.
-He is also a frequent speaker on the subject of entertainment innovation specifically in the area of Transmedia and Collaborative Storytelling.
+Daniel Lorenzetti is an American author, documentary photographer, and explorer.
+He is also a frequent speaker on the subject of entertainment innovation specifically in the areas of transmedia and collaborative storytelling.

 Early life

 Lorenzetti was born in Fort Lauderdale, Florida, to Daniel G. Lorenzetti and Palma Lorenzetti.
 His father was an executive in the shoe business and his mother was a housewife.
 When Lorenzetti was ten years old, the family moved to Canton, Massachusetts, where he attended public junior high and high school.

 Education

 Lorenzetti received a nomination from Senator Edward Kennedy to attend the United States Air Force Academy.
 He attended the academy for half a year before resigning to attend Boston College, where he simultaneously earned a B.A. in English and B.S. in economics in just a little over three years.

 He went on to study and graduate from Antioch School of Law (now the University of the District of Columbia David A. Clarke School of Law) and concurrently studied journalism in the master's degree program at the University of Maryland.

 While teaching at Florida Atlantic University, he completed another master's degree in counseling psychology.
 In 1987 he received a scholarship from the Italian Cultural Society to study Italian language and Italian Renaissance art in Italy.